CodosaurusLLC/CodosaurusLLC.github.io/clients.md

 which I did in JavaScript and HTML5, with Ruby to convert a SQL data dump into JS-->;

-- an individual investment advisor in Australia, who wanted a financial portfolio rebalancing system<!--, which I did in Ruby on Rails-->;
+- EasyETFs, a now-defunct Australian startup that wanted a financial portfolio rebalancing system<!--, which I did in Ruby on Rails-->;

 - Atomic Broadcast, a now-defunct startup with an idea about social media filtering<!--,